geoscixyz/em/content/case_histories/rockglacier/properties.rst

 .. _GPRvelTable:

-**Table 2:** GPR velocities of rock glacier material at the Furggwanghorn rock glacier in the western Swiss Alps1 (Merz et al., 2016) and GPR velocities and attenuations of rock glacier material at the Muragl rock glacier in the eastern Swiss Alps2 (Musil et al., 2006).
+**Table 2:** GPR velocities of rock glacier material at the Furggwanghorn rock glacier in the western Swiss Alps1 (:cite:`merz2016`) and GPR velocities and attenuations of rock glacier material at the Muragl rock glacier in the eastern Swiss Alps2 :cite:`musil2006`.

 +------------------------------------------------------+------------------------------------+------------------------+
 | **Material**                                         | **Velocity (m/μs)**                | **Attenuation (1/m)**  |